PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 The experiment and activity fields are similar to that of ``modConfig``.
 If activity names are concatenated in the activity field those activities share the same processes.

-The exclusive lock mechanism distributes work across processes and threads on multiple machines.
+The exclusive lock mechanism allows operations to be distributed across threads, processes, and machines, so that JEDI horizontally scales with multiple machines.
 For example, it locks a task while an agent process is working on the task, and prevent other agent processes on the same or other machines from updating the task, which is typically useful to avoid inconsistent modifications caused by concurrently running processes.